sivasankar-valipi/Redhat-cluster-lab-pacemaker/04-Cluster-Resources/02_Virtual-IP-Resource.md

 From the client's perspective, nothing changes—they continue connecting to the same IP address while Pacemaker handles the failover in the background.

-### Key Points:
-A Resource is anything Pacemaker can manage (start, stop, monitor, or relocate).
-A Resource Agent (RA) contains the logic required to control a specific resource.
-Pacemaker relies on OCF-compliant Resource Agents instead of implementing application-specific behavior itself. ocf:heartbeat:IPaddr2 is the Resource Agent responsible for managing Virtual IP addresses.
-A Virtual IP provides a stable endpoint for clients while allowing services to move seamlessly between cluster nodes during failover.